 To more pressing matters.
-One main focus for me is always to catch as many seminars on our industry as is humanely possible.
+One main focus for me is always to catch as many seminars on our industry as is humanly possible.
 Allan Wilen’s (Economics Director, Glenigans) talk on industry trends for the coming year helped refine my thinking.
 Through easing of approval planning schemes, new residential approvals have nearly doubled in three years from 30,000 in Q3 ’12 to 50,000 this quarter.
 This has attributed to a good portion of the initial spike, then steady growth in the sector.
-What I failed to realise however is that much of this growth has been away from the Capital, due to the strength of the pound putting off some potential overseas investors.
+What I failed to realise, however, is that much of this growth has been away from the Capital, due to the strength of the pound putting off some potential overseas investors.
 Conversely, fit-out of commercial space inner London has grown from 2 million square foot in 2011 to 8 million this year.
-Another area the government, from what I have hear, is getting right is the amount of industrial project approvals; up 150% in the East Midlands and North East alone.
+Another area the government, from what I have heard, is getting right is the number of industrial project approvals; up 150% in the East Midlands and North East alone.

 Critical to my occupation and the industry I serve; the talk on talent attraction was captivating.
 Pulling together four thought leaders (including Sarah Fenton of the CITB and John Patch of Roger Bullivant) I found it particularly interesting to hear about institutes and companies strategies for driving talent through secondary schools, whilst pulling back some of the 390,000 made redundant during the bust.
 Sarah shared the worrying statistic that same 410,000 of those employed in construction are eligible for retirement in the next ten years.
-She highlighted that the CITB has development a web portal for new recruits (www.goconstruct.org) with the aim of reaching to a younger audience.
+She highlighted that the CITB has developed a web portal for new recruits (www.goconstruct.org) with the aim of reaching to a younger audience.
 Sadly, if not unsurprisingly, the average worker is a white male of 58 years of age.
-In fact only 15% of the work force is female.
-Driven mainly by John Patch, the speakers debated how the industry needs to make construction a more appealing profession for youngsters, from flexible working, a better communicated message on sustainable project pipeline, developing partnerships with schools through open days/talks and alliances through the supply chain.
+In fact, only 15% of the workforce is female.
+Driven mainly by John Patch, the speakers debated how the industry needs to make construction a more appealing profession for youngsters, from flexible working, a better-communicated message on sustainable project pipeline, developing partnerships with schools through open days/talks and alliances through the supply chain.
 All of which made a massive amount of sense in my mind.